auth0/docs/articles/monitoring/tracking-new-leads-in-salesforce-and-raplead.md

 2. __Record the sign-up as a New Lead__ on [Salesforce](http://www.salesforce.com/), so a sales professional can follow up.

-Implementing this with Auth0 is quite easy; you just need to create two [Rules](/rules) in your pipeline:
+To implement this with Auth0, you just need to create two [Rules](/rules) in your pipeline:

 ![](/media/articles/tutorials/rapleaf-salesforce.png)